RobertBaruch/amaranth-tutorial/3_modules.md

 ### Access to domains

 As stated above, a module can access its domains via its `d` attribute.
 By default, if a synchronous domain is added to a module's `domains` attribute, then all modules everywhere will also have access to that domain via their `d` attribute, even if that module is not a submodule of the module where the domain was added.
+This is convenient when dealing with hardware that has global clock domains.

 ```python
 m = Module()